How is verb tense used in academic English essays?

 1. How are present and past tenses generally used?

 When combined with aspects (such as progressive or perfect), the present and past tenses have a number of possible application.
-In their simple form however (as aspect is not the focus of this course), these tenses are commonly able to express a limited number of functions, such as how:
+In their simple form however (as aspect is not the focus of this reader), these tenses are commonly able to express a limited number of functions, such as how:

 - the past simple is used to express completed events which happened at a fixed point in the past: [‘The experiment was conducted last week.’]

 - the present simple is used to express timeless generalisations as well as facts and commonly accepted truths: [‘Experiments are a useful research method.’]